WyattTechnology/WAkka/readme.md

 ```

 This pattern comes up enough that we provide a special action for it: `HandleMessages`, which takes a message handling function that will be called for each message received.
 The message handling function returns one of the cases of `HandleMessagesResult`:
 * `IsDone result`: Stops message handling and returns control to where `HandleMessages` was called, causing the `HandleMessages` action to evaluate to `result`.
-If this was a call to `spawn`, then the actor will exit.
+If this was a call to a *spawn* function, then the actor will exit.
 * `Continue`: Continue to process messages with the same message handler.
 * `ContinueWith handler`: Continue to process messages using the given handler.
 * `ContinueWithAction action`: Run the given action.
 When the action finishes, its result will be the result of the `HandleMessages` action.